 Reality: The tiles are built to last

-Synthetic Ice tiles are made to stand up to intense skating for years to come.
-In fact, some panels have a 15-year warranty and can last well beyond that timeframe.
+Synthetic Ice tiles are made to stand up to intense skating for years to come and are weather resistant to withstand the outdoor cold and blistering heat.

-It's important to choose high-quality tiles than can stand up to skating with minimal shavings.
+It's important to choose high-quality tiles that can stand up to skating with minimal shavings.

 Reality: You have no idea!